TitanKing/Ciapre.tmTheme/README.md

 ![Ciapre Black](https://dl.dropbox.com/u/11357190/Shared%20Images/awesome%20ciapre%20black%20-%20sd.png)

 # How to install & use:
+## Via Package Control:
+Open Package Control and search for `Ciapre`, install it.
+Now in your beloved Sublime Text, open Preferences -> Color Scheme -> Ciapre > now you can choose either [Ciapre] or [Ciapre Black].
+Enjoy! :)

+## Manual way:
 Copy your desire tmTheme and paste it in Package folder.

 In Windows machine, it is located in C:\Users\YOUR-NAME\AppData\Roaming\Sublime Text 2\Packages